There are essentially 4 types of newly built homes you could choose from if new construction is what you have to have.

 - 2.a If you’re building in a PUD with an HOA even though you want a completely custom home you still have to build according to the building design rules of the neighborhood by laws which may preclude you from doing some of the things you originally wanted exactly the way you wanted.

 2.)
 Semi-Custom –

-A semi-custom home usually refers to a type of new construction home whereby the builder will either provide you with a multiple different home plans to choose from if they (may or may not) already own the dirt.
+A semi-custom (similar to spec) home usually refers to a type of new construction home whereby the builder will either provide you with a multiple different home plans to choose from if they (may or may not) already own the dirt.
 Yet the home buyer can make small changes to the plans, but usually not to the structural elements as well as they get to choose the finishes mentioned in 1.a.
 This kind of home is probably your most commonly used option, and many of your local & national home builders prefer to offer this as it is the most flexible to most people who want a “nicer” option but don’t want hassle of custom.
 Here is one example of Mount Pleasant Builder offering new homes.

 You feel as if you are getting a fully custom home without having the additional time, and expense of hiring and meeting with an architect.
 Since the builder is familiar with the floor plans they usually are fairly confident with giving you a estimated close date and cost depending on the finishes you choose.

 3.)
 Spec (Speculative) –

 Spec homes are where a builder (national or local) will pre-build a newly constructed home, choose the floor plans, and the finishes, landscaping, etc. hoping that a prospective buyer will be interested in buying it as he or she designed it.
 They are “speculating” that there are enough interested buyers in the market, hence the name “spec home”.
 These homes are usually built in established neighborhoods often times in nicer communities consisting mostly of custom homes.